spiralout/glory-card-game/README.md

 # Glory the Card Game Rules
 ### *An Ameritrash Card Game*

-This is version 2.0.0 of the official game rules for **Glory**.
+This is version 2.0.1 of the official game rules for **Glory**.
 This document was last updated 15 April 2020.

 ## Description
 Glory is a competitive card game for 2 or more players, using one standard playing card deck (with jokers) for each player.
-It is played in a series of 4 rounds, in which players win Glory for their kingdom by growing their domain, questing to discover Relics, and defeating other players in battle!
+It is played in a series of 4 rounds, in which players win Glory for their kingdom by growing their Domain, questing to discover Relics, and defeating other players in battle!

 ## Requirements
 * One standard deck (with jokers) for each player
-* Score keeping device for tracking various point values (poker chips, notepad, score-keeping app, etc.)
+* Score keeping device for tracking various point values (poker chips, notepad, score-keeping app)
-* At least 10 tokens to represent Relics (marbles, coins, chess pieces, etc.)
+* Tokens to represent Relics (marbles, coins, chess pieces)
 * A calculator may also be useful

 ## Objective